stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### TIM

-No, really slowly just brings up to his mouth, places it on his tongue, and just draws his tongue back into his mouth.
+No, really slowly just brings it up to his mouth, places it on his tongue, and just draws his tongue back into his mouth.

+__[Alex laughing]__

 #### BEN